-To ensure program fidelity and proper credit, Cognitive Processing Therapy must be delivered by Psychology Services staff.
+To ensure program fidelity and proper credit, Cognitive Processing Therapy must be delivered by Psychology Services.

 The purpose of Criminal Thinking group is to help the participant see how criminal thinking errors impact decisions in daily life.
 Techniques from cognitive behavioral therapy, including Rational Self Analysis (RSA), are used to identify the patterns of criminal thinking that occur in a wide range of situations.
-The protocol can be used as a 10-session group (Minimum and Low security), a 20-session group (Medium or High security), or in an individual format.
+The protocol can be used in a group or in an individual format as outlined in the curriculum.
 The curriculum and journal are available in English and Spanish and are gender-responsive.